WZhaoKe/aegpwb/doc/SolverUserManual.md

 ### `'LucentWall'`

-A translucent wall between two cavities is a lossy aperture in which part of the incident power is absorbed in the wall and part is transmitted to the other side.
+A translucent wall between two cavities is a lossy aperture in which part of the incident power is reflected and part is transmitted to the other side.
+The average reflected power is the product of the average reflection cross-section (RCS) and the average power density in the cavity.
+The RCS is one-quarter of the average reflection efficiency (RE) of the wall and the surface area.
+Note that the reflection efficiency may be different on each side of the material.
+The transmitted power is represented by the TCs or TE in exaclty the same way as for a normal aperture.

 With regard to the EMT a lucent wall contributes three edges:

- * An absorption in the first cavity (ACS1).
+ * An effective absorption in the first cavity (ACS1 = 1 - RCS1 - TCS).
- * An absorption in the second cavity (ACS2).
+ * An effective absorption in the second cavity (ACS2 = 1 - RCS2 - TCS).
  * A transmission between the two cavities (TCS)

 This is shown in the EMT diagram below.
-The absorption on the first side is tagged with `tag_A1`, that on the second side with `tag_A2`, and the transmission by `tag_T`.
+The effective absorption on the first side is tagged with `tag_A1`, that on the second side with `tag_A2`, and the transmission by `tag_T`.
 The absorptions are implemented by adding separate absorber objects for each side.
-Implicitly this model assumes a GO limit approximation, i.e, the wall dimensions electrically large.
+Implicitly this model assumes a GO limit approximation, i.e, the wall dimensions electrically large and the cross-section are related to the corresponding efficiencies by one-quater of the surface area.

 ![Figure: Lucent wall](figures/LucentWallEMT.png)